ABorden23/surfs_up/README.md

 In conclusion the weather in June and December is fairly similar and justifys for a year long business venture weather wise.

-O‘ahu can respectivily be known as one the best places in the world to own a Ice Cream/Surf Shop
+O‘ahu can respectively be known as one the best places in the world to own a Ice Cream/Surf Shop.